AlexanderColes/Detecting_Recurrence_Events/README.md

 ## Models

 We developed four machine learning models commonly used in the literature.
-These were, a Random Forest, a Decision Tree, a Conditional Inference Tree and a Logistic Regression model to identify recurrence events from chemotherapy treatment data.
+These were a Random Forest, a Decision Tree, a Conditional Inference Tree and a Logistic Regression model to identify recurrence events from chemotherapy treatment data.

 The models’ final combination of candidate variables were chosen using 3 iterations of 10-fold cross-validation.
 The candidate models for each ML method that achieved the highest F1 score for identifying recurrence events all shared the same three candidate variables of: days between current and previous chemotherapy treatment, the Drug Regimen Group Label of that treatment and finally the Drug Regimen Group Label of the previous treatment.